yasirkula/UnityIngameDebugConsole/README.md

 - **ConsoleMethod Attribute** *(not supported on UWP platform)*

-Simply add **IngameDebugConsole.ConsoleMethod** attribute to your functions.
+Simply add the **IngameDebugConsole.ConsoleMethod** attribute to your functions.
 These functions must be *public static* and must reside in a *public* class.
 These constraints do not apply to the other two methods.

 ```csharp
 using UnityEngine;